 Finding the inner peace with tea

 Unlike those who adopt chado, a serious lifestyle based on finding eternal peace of mind and spreading peace through tea, you do not need to be as regimented about your own tea time, and still profit from the leafy beverage’s potential effects on your body, mind as well as on your company.
 I will not go into the full span of the scientifically researched facts about tea consumption on our physical health here.
-In the coming weeks I intend to sum up the science behind the health claims of habitual tea drinking.
+The science behind the health claims of habitual tea drinking is complex like the claims that drinking wine fends off cancer.
 Like any sole ingredient, tea is not a cure all, but there are plenty of proven potential benefits of trading in tea instead of other beverages.
-Its psychological effects have a much longer lasting support from the tea drinking cultures, and this is why the many rituals accompany the consumption of tea.
+Its psychological effects have a much longer lasting support from the tea drinking cultures, and this is why many rituals accompany the consumption of tea.

 Those practising the tea ceremony, whether codified (chanoyu in Japan, gongfu cha in China) or personalised to their own liking, gain calmness and are freed from the daily complications of life.
 Tea preparation takes time and requires your full attention in order to make the perfect brew, and this can be used to tame the stream of thoughts in one’s head.
 Unlike coffee or the stand-drink-and-go espresso, tea requires sitting down.
 The beneficial volatile oils in pure or naturally favoured tea are more sensitive and the plastic lid and paper cup won’t do.
 Such wasteful consumption goes against the philosophical foundations of finding the inner calm and respect to others that has been for centuries practiced during the tea ceremony.
 In China, during the gongfu cha the used leafs are shared with tea pets, small figurines (cabbage, dragon, three-legged frog, pig) that have symbolic meaning such as fortune, luck or happiness.